diogomotapinto/RunnerGame/README.md

 ## Introduction

-In this project we ae going to make a game like a endless runner where the more time you spent alive the more rewards you win.
+In this project we ae going to make a game like a endless runner where the more time you spent alive the more rewards you get.
 The project will be using LibGdx to help us make a better closs platform game and we will add some features later like a database with Firebase and Google Play Games API in order to manage games services and configure metadata for authorizing and authenticating in our game.

 ## Architecture Desing